 In case of illness or other unforeseen events, parents are to notify the school.
 Special consideration may be given during these instances.

-Here is a checklist of things for the parents and guardians to make sure students have a smooth and effective eLearning experience.
+Here is a checklist of things for the parents and guardians to make sure their children have a smooth and effective distance learning experience.

 Make sure your child has had breakfast and knows where to access his/her food throughout the day for the breaks.

-Please set up a dedicated place for your child to study and focus on eLearning.
+Please set up a dedicated place for your child to study and focus on online learning.
 Make sure they have a stable desk and a comfortable chair.